matyas-igor/react-small-virtual-list/README.md

 ## License

-react-tiny-virtual-list is available under the MIT License.
+react-small-virtual-list is available under the MIT License.